sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 * Country_Region
 * Combined_Key
 * Population
-* Number of cases/deaths are is col
+* Number of cases/deaths are is columns where each column is a day

 ### Solution Statement